 If it hurts when you do something, stop doing that activity.

-If you have laparoscopic surgery, you should be able to do most of your regular activities in 2 - 4 weeks.
+If you have laparoscopic surgery, you should be able to do most of your regular activities in 2 to 4 weeks.

 Laparoscopic gastric banding made your stomach smaller by closing off part of your stomach with an adjustable band.
 After surgery you will eat less food, and you will not be able to eat quickly.

-Your doctor, nurse, or dietitian will teach you about foods you can eat and foods you should avoid.
+Your health care provider will teach you about foods you can eat and foods you should avoid.
 It is very important to follow these diet guidelines.

-You will eat only liquid or puréed food for 2 - 3 weeks after your surgery.
+You will eat only liquid or puréed food for 2 to 3 weeks after your surgery.
 You will slowly add in soft foods, and then regular foods.

 Keep your dressings (bandage) on your wounds clean and dry.
-If you have sutures (stitches) or staples, they will be removed about 7 - 10 days after surgery.
+If you have sutures (stitches) or staples, they will be removed about 7 to 10 days after surgery.
 Some stitches can dissolve on their own.
-Your doctor will tell if you have this kind.
+Your provider will tell if you have this kind.

-Change the dressings (bandages) every day if your surgeon told you to do so.
+Change the dressings (bandages) every day if you were told to do so.
 Be sure to change them more often if they get dirty or wet.

-Unless you are told otherwise, do not shower until after your follow-up appointment with your health care provider.
+Unless you are told otherwise, DO NOT shower until after your follow-up appointment with your provider.
 When you can shower, let water run over your incision, but do not scrub it or let the water beat down on it.